zer0cache/matic-docs/docs/pos/heimdall/modules/checkpoint.md

 );
 ```

-On successful event verification, it updates the actual count of checkpoint, also known as `ackCount` and clears the `checkpointBuffer`
+On successful event verification, it updates the actual count of checkpoint, also known as `ackCount` and clears the `checkpointBuffer`.

 ### MsgCheckpointNoAck